davidzz-code/ConnectionPool_hospital/README.md

-# Connection Pool - HospitalDB documentation
+# Connection Pool  - Hospital database

 This is a Java application that interacts with a MariaDB database named "hospitalDB" using the HikariCP connection pool.
 The application allows for CRUD (Create, Read, Update, Delete) operations on a "doctors" table in the database.